 These little engines are in the “Can” mode – it is as always the DIY seat of our pants build it witjh duct tape approach, but it is going.
 I will keep working at it.

-The post "The Little Wiki Engine That Can" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2012/09/little-wiki-engine/) on September 6, 2012.
+The post "The Little Wiki Engine That Can" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2012/09/little-wiki-engine/) on September 6, 2012.